webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 accepted by the User Agent.

-Most applications that use push messaging have a pre-existing relationship with an Application Server.
-Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS
-{{?RFC2818}}, is sufficient.
+Most applications that use push messaging have a pre-existing relationship with an Application Server that can be used to initiate and secure communications for key distribution.
+Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS {{?RFC2818}}, is sufficient.

 # Push Message Encryption {#encryption}